-My step-mom played an important role in getting him to eat a greater variety of foods… It’s hard to be so picky when your mother-in-law cooks you dinner every Sunday and isn’t afraid to call you out on your pickiness!
+My stepmom played an important role in getting him to eat a greater variety of foods… It’s hard to be so picky when your mother-in-law cooks dinner for you every Sunday and isn’t afraid to call you out on your pickiness!

-To this day I’m thankful for her, because that delicious combination of caramelized onions and Swiss chard quickly morphed from a meal where I thought “If I cross my fingers and serve it with pasta, MAYBE, just MAYBE he won’t notice…” to a much-requested and my husband’s FAVORITE side dish!
+To this day I’m thankful for her because that delicious combination of caramelized onions and Swiss chard quickly morphed from a meal where I thought “If I cross my fingers and serve it with pasta, MAYBE, just MAYBE he won’t notice…” to a much-requested addition to dinner and my husband’s FAVORITE side dish!

-I think the reason he likes this caramelized onions and Swiss chard recipe so much is because it doesn’t cook fast.
-In fact, it’s one of the few dishes I make that actually takes some time to prepare.
+I think the reason he likes recipes using Swiss chard so much is because they don’t cook fast.
+In fact, this is one of the few dishes I make that actually takes some time to prepare.

-Because the onions cook slow, on low, they get a chance to release their natural juices and caramelize… i.e., they get sweet.
+Because the onions cook slowly over low heat, they get a chance to release their natural juices and caramelize, which means they get sweet.
 So sweet, that your family just might forget that they’re eating onions!

-I’ve made this caramelized onion Swiss chard recipe about a million times since we did the Whole30 (kidding… sort of) and here’s why.
+I first made this caramelized onion Swiss chard recipe when we did the Whole30, and I’ve made it about a million times since then (kidding…sort of), and here’s why.
 It’s…

 - Healthy.
 Swiss chard offers a decent amount of dietary fiber.